Let's Bring Your Piano Playing to the Next Level

 I started to teach piano when I was still a student at the conservatory.
 After almost twenty years of teaching experience, I have determined that I can help many of you who want to learn music.
 And I decided to create Piano Fantasy to reach out to you in many different parts of the world.

-Manifesto Piano Fantasy
+Piano Fantasy Manifesto

 We want to be capable of learning and playing the music we love the way we want.
 For this, we need to develop control of the piano for good performance so we and others can enjoy listening to it.
 At Piano Fantasy, we dive into the ways to make practice more effective.